minimo6caracteres/tyron/community/contributors/engineering.md

 # Engineering contributors :high_brightness:
 ## Intro:
-Tyron's core is engineering, how to use technology to improve society and the financial systems.
+Tyron's core is engineering, how to use technology to improve society, democracy and the financial systems.

 ---
 ## Issues: